christikaes/MusicalBox/README.md

 * Logout

 ## [Part 7] Add Realtime Database
 Now that we have the auth all done, let's hook up our real time database!
+Create a new database service to get and set data of the musical boxes.
+Specifically, we need to:
+* Get all the public music boxes
+* Get all the private music boxes for the current user
+* Update a musical box in the db